actoron/jadex/docs/tutorials/quickstart-bdi/02 Goals and Plans.md

 The reason is that the agent starts with the first plan and continues executing plans until it considers the goal to be achieved.
-As the first plan completes without errors (i.e. not throwing a Java exception) it is considered a success (cf. step 4 in the process described in Exercise A2) and the goal processing restarts with an empty slate (cf. step 2).
+As the first plan completes without errors (i.e. not throwing a Java exception) it is considered a success (cf. step 4 in the process described in Exercise A2) and the goal processing restarts with a blank slate (cf. step 2).

 One option for telling the agent to look for other plans after a plan is completed is stating that not only *one*, but *all* available plans should be executed.
 This can be done with the `orsuccess` flag,